 Gods and Forces

 Broadly, most religions will either center around either gods or forces.
-Forces are typically overarching concepts such as nature, chaos, good & evil or a central energy that somehow influences the world.
-Gods typically are individual beings (or combinations of beings) with immense power.
+Forces are typically overarching concepts such as nature, chaos, good & evil or a central energy.
+This force may possess a sentience that seeks to influence the world.
+Gods, on the other hand, typically are individual beings (or combinations of beings) with immense power.
 Gods may be the personification of forces in the world, such as a god of nature or god of chaos.
 Determine if your religion centers on a force, or a god or gods.

 The works of Terry Pratchett contain gods, while Star Wars by Lucas has The Force